WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### Where do you need help from Kirstie?

 * Feedback on paper
-* Plots to show post hoc comparisons (current plots are very ugly 😢)
+* Plots showing post hoc comparisons (current plots are very ugly 😢)
+* Plot showing showing probability of achieving seizure freedom by duration of epilepsy & different aetiologies (attempt to replicate Lamberink et al. 2020)
+  * How plot individual data point as they did?
 * Writing a letter to the journal editors when submitted a paper (Lancet Neurology)

 ### Date: 23 September 2021